swent-epfl/mvp-prd/template/8-user_analytics.md

 - **Data Collection Methods:**
 With the tools of Firebase Analytics and Google Analytics we already collect different times for creation, validation, termination and duration of a flight.
 We also collect user interactions metrics with the app with features like daily, weekly and monthly Active users and the sessions lengths and frequency for each users.
+We're going also to incorporate direct user feedback mechanisms, such as surveys or interviews, periodically to capture qualitative insights that might not be evident through behavioral data alone.
+To maintain data integrity and privacy, we implement rigorous security measures.
+Data is anonymized and encrypted both in transit and at rest.
+Access to analytics data is restricted to authorized personnel only, ensuring that user information is handled in compliance with relevant privacy regulations and policies.

 - **Data Analysis Techniques:**
 With the help of charts (histograms, box plots, scatter plots), we're going to identify long-term movement in data in our metrics to see how close we are to our success criteria.